EnesArifinan/EnesArifinan/README.md

 - 👋 Hi, I’m Enes Arifinan
-- 👀 I’m interested in web devloping and programing
+- 👀 I’m interested in devloping and programing
-- 🌱 I’m currently learning next.js
 - 📫 You can reach me via enesarifinan@gmail.com